snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/lifecycle-tracking/index.md

 import TabItem from '@theme/TabItem';
 ```

-It captures application lifecycle state changes.
-In particular, when the app changes the state from foreground to background and viceversa.
+The tracker can capture application lifecycle state changes.
+In particular, when the app changes state from foreground to background and vice versa.

 The lifecycle tracking is disabled by default.
 It can be enabled in `TrackerConfiguration` like in the example below: